peerdavid/log-launcher-privacy/README.md

 # Privacy-Policy of LogLauncher

-## What and where are things stored?
+## Personal and sensitive user data
-The following things are stored locally:
+The following things are stored locally only:
  - Your settings
  - How often an app was opened in order to color those green
  - Renamings